James Knight has had a super-charged career. But, as Andrew English discovers, the journey has been more by accident than by design

 It's that disarmingly open manner that quickly puts you at ease with Knight.
 He gives a deep, self-deprecating laugh as he explains how he got involved in the auction business.
 "It was purely by accident," he says.

 Of course it wasn't.
-Brighton-born and the son of an antique silver and jewelry specialist, Knight was, at the age of 18, gently (and surely) nudged by his father over a round of golf.
+Brighton-born and the son of an antique silver and jewellery specialist, Knight was, at the age of 18, gently (and surely) nudged by his father over a round of golf.
 "He said, 'If you want to do it the right way, write to the London auction houses and learn the trade'.
 So I wrote, more to keep him quiet than anything else."

 Knight eventually gained an interview with the legendary Bill Brooks at Christie's South Kensington.
 Knight came over well enough to be offered a furniture porter's position at the huge Hudson's Depository in Victoria but, with the nonchalance of youth, Knight told Brooks that he would get back to him.
 "When I got home, I breezed in and told Mum and Dad," laughs Knight.
 "Dad suggested I get on the telephone first thing and accept the offer..."